amd-enterprise-ai/aim-build/docs/aim_architecture.md

    - Optimization metric (latency vs throughput)
    - `manual-selection-only` flag (profiles with this flag are excluded from automatic selection)
 5. **Precision Ordering** – Sort remaining profiles by precision preference (lower precision preferred for "auto")
+6. **Type ordering** - Sort remaining profiles by type in the order of: optimized, preview, unoptimized, general.
-6. **Profile Selection** – Return the best-matched profile from the ordered list
+7. **Profile Selection** – Return the best-matched profile from the ordered list

 The selection algorithm leverages the structured metadata section to efficiently filter and rank profiles based on the runtime environment and user preferences.
 This metadata-driven approach ensures optimal profile selection while maintaining deterministic fallback behavior.